micmejia/bible-dump/NKJV/John/John 17.md

 I have glorified You on the earth.
 I have finished the work which You have given Me to do.

 ###### 5
-And now, O Father, glorify Me together [^b]with Yourself, with the glory which I had with You before the world was. ## Jesus Prays for His Disciples
+And now, O Father, glorify Me together with Yourself, with the glory which I had with You before the world was. ## Jesus Prays for His Disciples

 ###### 6
-"I have [^c]manifested Your name to the men whom You have given Me out of the world.
+"I have manifested Your name to the men whom You have given Me out of the world.
 They were Yours, You gave them to Me, and they have kept Your word.

 ###### 7
 Now they have known that all things which You have given Me are from You.